Digital Signage: The Best Internet of Things (IoT) Solution for Smart Healthcare

-Practitioners can link digital displays to their Electronic Health Records (EHRs) to provide visual displays of patient data.
+- Practitioners can link digital displays to their Electronic Health Records (EHRs) to provide visual displays of patient data.
 Creating charts and graphs of health data to showcase in the exam room can help patients understand the impact that specific treatments have had over time.
-If the patient has worn wearable biometric sensors, such as glucose monitors, this information can provide a real-time an overview of overall health for both patient and clinician to see.
+If the patient has worn wearable biometric sensors, such as glucose monitors, this information can provide a real-time overview of overall health for both patient and clinician to see.

-Diagnostic tests, such as x-rays, blood tests, and more can be visually displayed to the patient and reviewed by the clinician.
+- Diagnostic tests, such as X-rays and blood tests, can be visually displayed to the patient and reviewed by the clinician.
 These files can be seamlessly downloaded from whichever cloud platform the clinic is using.
 The digital display makes it easy for clinicians to cycle through test results and compare diagnostics over time.

-After deciding to prescribe a drug, doctors can display side-by-side comparisons of various treatment options, pricing, generic versions, and potential side effects for patient review.
-The agility of digital screens make this type of comparative analysis possible; patients are taking a more active role in their own health management, and these types of forward-thinking solutions are an essential part of making their information accessible.
+- After deciding to prescribe a drug, doctors can display side-by-side comparisons of various treatment options, pricing, generic versions, and potential side effects for patient review.
+The agility of digital screens make this type of comparative analysis possible; patients are taking a more active role in their own health management.
+Also, these types of forward-thinking solutions are an essential part of making their information accessible.

-While the benefits of Internet of Things-enabled digital signage are readily apparent in the way they support stronger patient experiences, their use is just as valuable for clinicians interested in improving backend communication efficiency in healthcare environments.
+The benefits of Internet of Things-enabled digital signage are readily apparent in the way they support stronger patient experiences.
+However, their use is just as valuable for clinicians interested in improving backend communication efficiency in healthcare environments.

 Backend Communication and Clerical Efficiency

 Digital signage provides an important endpoint for IoT data in healthcare settings, particularly for hospitals and large clinics.
-The Internet of Things can link digital signage infrastructure with any device clinicians use to monitor patient care, including smartphones, internal patient management databases, and more.
+The Internet of Things can link digital signage infrastructure with any device clinicians use to monitor patient care.
+These devices include smartphones, internal patient management databases, and more.

 Bridging Healthcare Internet of Things with Digital Signage

 In this way, digital signage for healthcare is the natural evolution of these advancements.
-Healthcare clinics of all sizes should examine how they’re currently managing their data and decide whether a new, more efficient system of information visibility could improve their patients’ experiences.
+Healthcare clinics of all sizes should examine how they’re currently managing their data.
+This will help them decide whether a new, more efficient system of information visibility could improve their patients’ experiences.